Lebanon–Turkey relations

-Turkish-Lebanese relations are the diplomatic relations between the Republic of Turkey and the Republic of Lebanon.
+Lebanon–Turkey are the bilateral relations between Lebanon and Turkey.
 Lebanon has an embassy in Ankara and a consulate general in Istanbul.
 Turkey has an embassy in Beirut.
 The two nations are connected through history as Lebanon gained independence from the Ottoman Empire.
+Both countries are members of the Union for the Mediterranean and Organisation of Islamic Cooperation.
+Turkey has been a big provider of aid to Lebanon.

 Historical relations

 The Ottoman Empire, which controlled Lebanon from 1516 to 1918, had Lebanon as the most diverse region in the Ottoman Empire.
 There were several ethnic and religious tensions, notably the infamous 1840 Lebanon conflict and 1860 Mount Lebanon civil war which devastated Lebanon and the Ottomans further imposed strict rule in Lebanon.

 During the World War I, the Ottomans imposed a forcible blockade to prevent supplies from being taken by the French and the British.
 However, this resulted in the Great Famine of Mount Lebanon, which claimed the lives of a half of the Lebanese population at the time.
 This formed the basic disdain and hostility against Turkey among Lebanese population.